-Now, we are fortunate enough to witness the 4th phase of industrialization which is renowned as “Industry 4.0” particularly term given by Germany and same can be referred as “Internet of Things (IoT) by many English speaking countries including the USA.
+Now, we are fortunate enough to witness the 4th phase of industrialization which is renowned as “Industry 4.0” particularly a term given by Germany and the same can be referred as “Internet of Things (IoT) by many English-speaking countries including the USA.

-Industry 4.0 is all about optimization of smart, flexible supply chains, factories and distribution models where machines capture and convey more data via machine-to-machine communications and to human operators.
+Industry 4.0 is all about the optimization of smart, flexible supply chains, factories, and distribution models where machines capture and convey more data via machine-to-machine communications and to human operators.
 Industry 4.0 aims at enabling businesses to make quicker, smarter decisions, all while minimizing costs and minimum human interventions.
 Following are the three key trends in Industry 4.0 that are changing the way of life for industrial companies and their employees today are

 - Digitize: Production processes in all sectors from high tech to industrial equipment are being transformed today through digital technologies.

 - Industrialize: Companies are already integrating these technologies to improve and evolve

 - Optimize: State-of-the-art manufacturers identify that enhancing the manufacturing process for even the simplest of the products presents new opportunities for growth.

-India is on the verge of starting its journey of becoming economic/industrial/defense superpower in next 3 decades looking to its current growth trajectory of continuous GDP growth at around 7.0% plus annually and vision of “Digital India”, “Make in India” and “Smart Cities” projects.
+India is on the verge of starting its journey of becoming an economic/industrial/defense superpower in the next 3 decades looking to its current growth trajectory of continuous GDP growth at around 7.0% plus annually and vision of “Digital India”, “Make in India” and “Smart Cities” projects.
 For this vision, the Indian industry needs to understand the importance of “Industry 4.0” and make themselves equip and gear up for the 4th industrial revolution.
 In this dream of India, Supply Chain Industry will play a crucial role.
-Before analyzing the “ Readiness for Industry 4.0 6 dimensional model”, we first understand 9 major technological components which are foundation stones of Industry 4.0.
+Before analyzing the “ Readiness for Industry 4.0 6 dimensional model”, we first understand 9 major technological components which are the foundation stones of Industry 4.0.

-- Huge Data Quantum: System gathers too much data makes it difficult to identify the relevant information and trends that can lead to some intelligent analysis.
-In this juncture, huge data analysis techniques come into picture.
+- Huge Data Quantum: The system gathers too much data makes it difficult to identify the relevant information and trends that can lead to some intelligent analysis.
+At this juncture, huge data analysis techniques come into the picture.
 They make it possible to identify the performance of an individual component and its operating restrictions in order to prevent future production issues and take preventative action.